Nkwor-Jane/conference_ticket_generator/README.md

 ## Overview

-This is project is for promotion into stage 3 for the HNG Internship Cohort 12.
-This is a conference Ticket Generator that will allow users to fill out a form with their detaills, perform validations on the inputs, and generate a ticket upon successful submission.
+This project is for promotion into stage 3 for the HNG Internship Cohort 12.
+This conference Ticket Generator will allow users to fill out a form with their details, perform validations on the inputs, and generate a ticket upon successful submission.

 ## Features

-- **Form Elements:** These elements are full name, email address, aatar upload and a sub,it button.
+- **Form Elements:** These elements are full name, email address, avatar upload, and a sub, it button.
-- **Form Validation:** This ensures that all required fields are filled in before submission.
+- **Form Validation:** This ensures all required fields are filled in before submission.
-- **State Persistence:** The form should be able to retain user inuts using local storage so that the data is not lost on page refresh.
+- **State Persistence:** The form should be able to retain user inputs using local storage so that the data is not lost on page refresh.
 - **Accessibility:** This ensures that all form fields, hints, and error messages are screen-reader accessible.
 - **Ticket Generation:** On successful submission, the conference ticket is generated and displayed with the attendee's details.
 - **Responsive Design:** The form and ticket layout adjust seamlessly across different screen sizes.